calvinmetcalf/catiline/docs/DOCUMENTATION.md

 worker.close();//close it up
 ```

-For slightly more complex communication patterns you can fire events between the the two contexts with 'on', 'fire', and 'off' events.
+For slightly more complex communication patterns you can fire events between the the two contexts with 'on', 'one', 'fire', and 'off' events.

 ```javascript
 var worker = cw(function(text){